 Exertional headaches/sexual headaches

 Exertional headaches are headaches associated with physical activity.
-They can become severe very quickly after a strenuous activity such as running, coughing, having sex (intercourse), and straining with bowel movements.
-They are more commonly experienced by patients who also have migraines, or who have relatives with migraine.
+They can become severe very quickly after a strenuous activity such as running, coughing, having sex (intercourse)or straining with bowel movements.
+They are more commonly experienced by patients who also have migraines or who have relatives with migraine.

 Headaches related to sex particularly worry patients.
 They can occur as sex begins, at orgasm, or after sex is over.
 Headaches at orgasm are the most common type.
 They tend to be severe, at the back of the head, behind the eyes or all over.
 They last about twenty minutes and are not usually a sign of any other problems.

 Exertional and sexual intercourse-related headaches are not usually a sign of serious underlying problems.
-Very occasionally they can be a sign that there is a leaky blood vessel on the surface of the brain.
-Therefore, if they are marked and repeated, it is sensible to discuss them with your doctor.
+Very occasionally they can be a sign that there is a leaky blood vessel on the surface of the brain so if they are marked and repeated, it is sensible to seek medical help.

 Primary stabbing headaches

-Primary stabbing headaches are too short to treat, although migraine prevention medications may reduce their number.
+Primary stabbing headaches are too short to treat although migraine prevention medications may reduce their frequency.

 Trigeminal neuralgia causes facial pain.
 The pain consists of extremely short bursts of electric shock-like sensation in the face - in the area of the eyes, nose, scalp, forehead, jaws and/or lips.
 It is usually one-sided and is more common in people over the age of 50.
-It can be triggered by touch or light breeze on the face.
+It can be triggered by touch or a light breeze on the face but can come on without any trigger.
 See the separate leaflet called Trigeminal Neuralgia.